-Northumbrian Water and Essex & Suffolk Water are both part of Northumbrian Water Limited.
-We supply water and wastewater services to just under 4.5 million people.
-Northumbrian Water provides water and wastewater services to 2.7 million people in North East England.
+We supply water and wastewater services to around 4.5 million people.
+Northumbrian Water provides water and wastewater services to 2.7 million people in the north east of England.
 Essex & Suffolk Water provides water services to 1.5 million people in Essex and 0.3 million people in Suffolk.

 We regularly report and publish information about our performance to show how well we are delivering our service promises to you, our customers.
-This information has robust checking procedures so that you can be sure it's correct.
+This information has robust checking procedures so that you can be sure it is correct.
 This is what we mean by assurance.